momentary0/AB-Userscripts/delicious-library/README.md

    };
    ```

 - `createRowSetting(key, label, columns, description, options)` —  Creates a multi-row setting.
 That is, a setting with certain columns and a variable number of rows. `columns` is an array of 3-tuples of `[column label, subkey, type]` (all strings, type should be `text` or `number`).
 Value (and `options.default`) is stored as an array of objects.
-Each object represents one wor, with the specified subkeys as properties and the cell value as property values.
+Each object represents one row, with the specified subkeys as properties and the cell value as property values.
 In `options`,

     - `allowSort` (default true) allows reordering rows with provided buttons,
     - `allowDelete` (default true) allows deleting rows,